NickGrunert/master-thesis/modules/03_truth_compare.typ

     The $F_ß$ score is a generalization of the F1 score that incorporates a weighting coefficient, ß, into the formula @Fß.
     This modification enables the dynamic prioritization of either input.

-    Given the necessity to prioritize precision, the $F_0.5$ score will be employed, representing the $F_ß$ score when $ß = 0.5$.
+    Given the necessity to prioritise precision, the $F_0.5$ score will be employed, representing the $F_ß$ score when $ß = 0.5$.
     Executed on the example segmentation from @fig:truth_compare:completeness:a the difference in resulting score is $F_0.5≈0.887$ compared to $F_1≈0.75$, which clearly illustrates that this change indeed has the expected impact of biasing towards the recall metric.

     While it may seem logical to exclude the completeness from this calculation altogether, it is useful for enhancing the comparability with the scoring system.
-    In essence, our objective is to utilize this as a metric to assess the reliability of the scoring system.
+    In essence, our objective is to utilise this as a metric to assess the reliability of the scoring system.
     Given that the algorithm employs a positive and negative scoring system, this approach is a logical one.
     Nevertheless, it could be argued that the elimination of the negative score could similarly yield a non-negative outcome, as the theoretical irrelevance of missing pixels was discussed at the beginning of this chapter.
     However, the decision was taken not to exclude recall and to continue using the $F_0.5$ score when calculating the final scores out of positive and negative scores.